ubccr/akrr/docs/AKRR_IOR_Deployment.md

 than other APIs and therefore significantly increases the application kernel execution time.
 Therefore, if you know that parallel NetCDF is used on your system and you want to monitor its performance then go ahead and add it.
 If you use system-wide installed library, check that it is parallel.
 Regular  serial NetCDF will not work (IOR needs the parallel version).
-Bellow is brief note on parallel-netcdf installation, refer to [https://parallel-netcdf.github.io/](https://parallel-netcdf.github.io/) for more details - note that currently IOR needs the linked version of parallel NetCDF, not the
+Below is brief note on parallel-netcdf installation, refer to [https://parallel-netcdf.github.io/](https://parallel-netcdf.github.io/) for more details - note that currently IOR needs the linked version of parallel NetCDF, not the